Chia-Network/chia-dev-guides/guides/chialisp-concepts/inner-puzzles.md

 Sometimes you want the behavior of your puzzles to be composable, so that you can reuse code in multiple ways.
 An example of this is the [Chia Asset Token](https://chialisp.com/docs/puzzles/cats) puzzle, which allows you to specify an **inner puzzle**.

 This allows the outer puzzle to enforce certain rules on how it can be spent, while the inner puzzle can do whatever it wants within those rules.
-In this case, the CAT enforces that it maintains a constant amount in mojos, while the inner puzzle (typically the [Standard Transaction](https://chialisp.com/docs/standard_transaction/)) decides how it can be spent.
+In this case, the CAT enforces that it maintains a constant amount in mojos, while the inner puzzle (typically the [Standard Transaction primitive](https://chialisp.com/docs/standard_transaction/)) decides how it can be spent.

 This is typically used in combination with a variety of other concepts, which we will talk about later.
 However, for the purpose of this guide and to make it easier to follow, we will provide a simple example that only incorporates currying and inner puzzles.